 With almost no bright stars to claim, stargazing at Horologium can be a bit tricky.
 But with binoculars, a telescope, and a chart, there are plenty of opportunities for some picturesque views.
 Let’s start by taking a look in binoculars with Alpha Horologii – the “a” symbol on our map.

 Located about 193 light years from Earth, this very normal K1 orange giant star – quietly fusing its core helium into carbon and oxygen.
 Nearby is Delta, the “8” symbol.
 It, too is rather ordinary.
 Delta is a spectroscopic binary star, located about 175 light years away.

 So, with very little in the constellation in the way of stars, what is there to do with a telescope?
-Let’s try NGC 1261 (RA: 03:12:15.3; Dec: -55:13:01) first.
-This 8th magnitude globular cluster is very well condensed and is at home in a very picturesque field… Small wonder it made the Caldwell list at number 87!
+First of all, there’s NGC 1261 (RA: 03:12:15.3; Dec: -55:13:01).
+This 8th magnitude globular cluster is very well condensed and is at home in a very picturesque field.
+Small wonder it made the Caldwell list at number 87.
 Look for a very bright core region and well resolved chains of stars at the edges of this pretty star cluster.

 For larger telescopes, try NGC 1512 (RA 4:03.9 Dec -43:21).
 At slightly brighter than magnitude 11, this barred spiral galaxy belongs to the Dorado group and is located about 30 million light years away.
 While you won’t find much details here, NASA’s Galaxy Evolution Explorer show spiral galaxy NGC 1512 sitting slightly northwest of elliptical galaxy NGC 1510.